EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

         ```
         exception("N must be positive, but found N=",N);
         ```
-following the print statement, which means it can take any number of arguments, the values of which will be concatenated together
+following the syntax of the print statement, which means it can take any number of arguments, the values of which will be concatenated together inot a string.

 ### Container Sizing in Argument and Return Types